Zagreusig/ZCP/updatenotes.md

 # Ver 1.03

 ## Major updates:
+- Strings can now be variables
+- Strings can now be parameters to functions
+- Strings can now be return types from functions
+- Characters can now be parameters to functions
+- Characters can now be return types from functions
 - Major refactor of the Token system and how it interacts with the program.
    - This should be much easier to maintain as the list of tokens increases.
 - Reorganized project file structure.
    - As development of more processes continues (preprocessor, linker, etc.), this structure should assist greatly.

+## Tweaks:
+- Escape chars now lex properly in strings
+- ASTPrinter prints more accurately in several scenarios
+- Generator is slightly more efficient with certain operations